Member BenefitsCost Savings

 What is a provider network?
 Your Blue KC network is the group of providers and facilities you have access to for your healthcare.
 It includes primary care physicians, specialty physicians, hospitals, urgent care clinics, labs, X-ray providers, pharmacies, same-day surgery centers, and other healthcare professionals.

 What is an in-network provider?
-An in-network is a doctor, hospital or other healthcare professional that has an agreement with Blue KC to provide services to plan members for a set rate.
+An in-network provider is a doctor, hospital or other healthcare professional that has an agreement with Blue KC to provide services to plan members for a set rate.
 Generally, Blue KC will pay a larger percentage of your healthcare costs when you use an in-network provider.

 What is an out-of-network provider?
 An out-of-network provider is a hospital, pharmacy, physician or other medical service provider that does not have a network contract with Blue KC to provide healthcare services to members.
 Both non-participating providers and non-preferred providers are also referred to as out-of-network providers.